FRRouting/frr/doc/user/bgp.rst

    peer in question.
 This number is between 0 and 600 seconds, with the default advertisement interval being 0.

+.. index:: [no] neighbor PEER timers delayopen (1-240)
+.. clicmd:: [no] neighbor PEER timers delayopen (1-240)

+   This command allows the user enable the
+   `RFC 4271 <https://tools.ietf.org/html/rfc4271/>` DelayOpenTimer with the
+   specified interval or disable it with the negating command for the peer.
+By default, the DelayOpenTimer is disabled.
+The timer interval may be set to a duration of 1 to 240 seconds.

 Displaying Information about Peers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^